Zen Garden Elements Meaning: What Rocks, Sand & Space Represent in Traditional Zen Garden Design

 🔸 Mini Zen Gardens

 Popular for desks or patios.
-These mini rock gardens bring the essence of Zen into modern indoor settings.
+These mini rock gardens bring the essence of Zen into modern indoor settings, similar to how Bonsai represents and brings a mini forest into your home.

 Want to bring Zen into your own backyard or interior space?
 Try these tips: